 Outside normal business hours, the student must contact you, their parent or carer.
-You must NOT investigate or resolve the issue: simply remove the student from risk of harm and notify the school or EVET provider as soon as possible (e.g. the next day).
+You are NOT required to investigate or resolve the issue: simply remove the student from risk of harm and notify the school or EVET provider as soon as possible (e.g. the next day).
 The school or EVET provider will follow up the issue with the workplace and advise you of the outcome.